batiste/meta-parser-generator/README.md

 ### Named alias

-To facilitate your work with the AST, you can name a rule or a token with using a colon
+To facilitate your work with the AST, you can name a rule or a token using a colon

 ```typescript
 'MATH': [